datacarpentry/spreadsheets-socialsci/episodes/00-intro.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Understand how to organize data so computers can make the best use of the data
+- Define the scope of this lesson
+- Describe some drawbacks and advantages of using spreadsheet programs

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- What are basic principles for using spreadsheets for good data organization?
+- What are spreadsheets useful for in a research project?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::  prereq

-## Things You'll Need To Complete This Tutorial
+## Things You'll Need To Complete This Lesson

 #### Spreadsheet Software